Mistborn: The Bands of Mourning: Plot summary

 The group flees the city and heads for Dulsing.
 Marasi discovers that her cube can absorb and replicate Allomantic powers when thrown.
 At Dulsing, the group infiltrates a Set warehouse and discovers a massive, damaged warship, which the Set is both repairing and researching.
 Marasi recovers the spike and rescues a strange, imprisoned man who wears a wooden mask; she also finds evidence that other mask-wearing people have been tortured and murdered there.
 Wax rescues Telsin, but a shootout ensues.
 The masked man leads Marasi, Wax, and the others into a hidden compartment aboard the ship, which is actually a smaller ship hidden inside.
 The man reveals the ships are flying vehicles powered by Allomancy, and with Wax's power they use the vehicle to escape.

 The man, Allik, uses a strange medallion to communicate with them; he reveals many of the medallions, which have the ability to grant a variety of Allomantic and Feruchemical abilities to anyone who wears them.
 He comes from a region beyond the Roughs that froze when Harmony remade the world, and claims that his people were then saved by the Lord Ruler, who reappeared with a spike through his right eye after Harmony's ascension.
 Allik and his people were also seeking the Bands of Mourning, which are hidden at a temple in a nearby mountain range, when they crashed and were taken by the Set.
 The group sets course for the temple, hoping they can reach it before Edwarn Ladrian and his expedition team do.

 Wax's group find the temple and disable its traps, but cannot get through the final door.
 The Set expedition arrives, and Edwarn, under a banner of truce, opens the final door so that they may all enter.
 They find the temple empty, the Bands seemingly already taken.
-Telsin is revealed as a traitor and member of the Set (even higher ranked than Edwarn), and she shoots Wax repeatedly; he falls into a pit trap.
+Telsin is revealed as a traitor and leader of the Set (even higher ranked than Edwarn), and she shoots Wax repeatedly; he falls into a pit trap.
 MeLaan is incapacitated, Wayne is forced to flee, and Steris, Allik, and Marasi are taken captive.